danielsaidi/Sheeeeeeeeet/README.md

 ---

-## **Sheeeeeeeeet 3 migration guide**
+## <a name="migration-guide"></a>**Sheeeeeeeeet 3 migration guide**

 Sheeeeeeeeet 3 contains many breaking changes, but once you understand the model changes, you will hopefully see the improvements it brings and be able to migrate your apps pretty easily.
-See [this migration guide](Migration-Guide) for help.
+See [this migration guide][Migration-Guide] for help.

 ---